HOUSE SWAPPING

 From my travel diary: Pet-Sitting in Costa Rica

-My husband and I traded homes from Victoria, BC to Puntarenas Province, Costa Rica through friends that we trusted.
-The home we traded to looked good in photos: mountain-top views, private pool, huge bedroom, fully stocked kitchen, and a truck we could use to explore.
-All those things sounded great on paper, but there were major hiccups:
+My husband and I traded homes from Victoria, BC to Puntarenas Province, Costa Rica with friends that we trusted.
+The home we traded to looked gorgeous in photos: mountain-top views, private pool, huge bedroom, fully stocked kitchen, and a truck we could use to explore.
+All those things sounded great on paper, but there were some major lesson-learning hiccups:

-• The plumbing broke down and we had to use pool water to wash dishes and flush the toilet.
-Luckily we knew in advance that the tap water wasn’t safe to drink, so we had already stocked up on bottled drinking water and were not at risk of dehydration.
+• The plumbing at the house broke down and we had to use pool water to wash dishes and flush the toilet.
+Luckily we knew in advance that the tap water wasn’t safe to drink, so we had stocked up on bottled water for drinking.

-• One of the two cats we were pet-sitting had gotten locked out (and the other one was locked in) by a friendly and unsuspecting landlord.
-When we arrived the house smelled like a litter box and there were messes everywhere.
+• One of the two cats we were pet-sitting had gotten locked out (and the other one was locked in) by a friendly and landlord who hadn’t been informed of the fact that the door was supposed to be left open.
+When we arrived the house smelled like a litter box and there were messes everywhere from the kitty who’d been locked inside.
 Sadly, the other cat never found its way home.
-We called for that cat every morning and every night.
-It was a pall that hung over our entire our trip.
+We called for that cat every morning and every night, and the sadness of his loss hung like a pall over our trip.

 This all happened by day 7, and we were there for 21 days.